AlmaCookBook/AlmaCookBook.github.io/docs/faqs/faqs.md

 and the <<< conda initialize <<< line
 # <<< conda initialize <<<
 ```
-4. Go though the [init process](../first_steps.md) to set up conda and your environment again.
+4. Go through the [init process](../first_steps.md) to set up conda and your environment again.